Commercial drivers major cause of road crashes in Central Region

 Such activities usually lead to loss of control of the vehicle, causing accidents in most cases,” she noted.

-To reduce the rate of road accidents and its debilitating effects as Christmas approaches, Ms. Affotey-Annang advised drivers to adhere strictly to road signs and regulations to “keep them alive for themselves and their families.”
+To reduce the rate of road accidents and their debilitating effects as Christmas approaches, Ms. Afotey-Annan advised drivers to adhere strictly to road signs and regulations to “keep them alive for themselves and their families.”

 She asked passengers to speak up when drivers or other road users disregard road safety regulations and appealed to pedestrians to use the crossing signs and footbridges, where they were available, to cross the roads safely.